 Are you also such a big fan of picnics?
 I just love the idea of sitting on a blanket, enjoying a few treats I prepared beforehand and breathing some fresh air in nature.
 A picnic to me is the best way to relax.
 Below you will find two recipes perfect for a picnic.
 One is a berry salad infused with lavender honey, the other is homemade pesto, which I used on a sandwich as a spread, but which may be used as a dip or with some cooked pasta.
 All of below tips are also from my first-hand experience as a huge picnic lover.

 This is going to be a slightly different coffee date to the previous ones.
 I decided to show you a few pictures of the second wedding cake I had the honor of making in August this year.
 I will try to keep it short, but I will let you know the few lessons I learned along the way.
-If you are interested in further details, you can check out my highlights on Instagram.
+If you are interested in the recipes, please check this blog post.
+For more details on the process, check out my highlights on Instagram.

 Lesson #1: A three-tiered cake requires much more work than a two-tiered cake.
 For that reason I made the cake layers at home in Munich and decided to freeze them.
 As you can see, I wrapped them tightly in plastic wrap and also used a plastic bag to keep them fresh.
 I decided to do this as the wedding was 600km away and I was simply too scared to carry a cake long-distance for such a long amount of time.
 I am glad I went this route, I ended up 7 1/2 hours on the road.

 Lesson #2: Cooling boxes are my new favorite toy.
 I carried the frozen cake layers for 7 1/2 hours in this box, wrapped in ice and it was not problem at all to continue freezing the cake layers in a freezer.
 Yes!